apache/pulsar-site/docs/io-connectors.md

 id: io-connectors
 title: Built-in connector
 sidebar_label: "Built-in connector"
+description: Get a comprehensive understanding of configuration, example, and Java class of Pulsar IO connectors.
 ---

 Pulsar distribution includes a set of common connectors that have been packaged and tested with the rest of Apache Pulsar.
-These connectors import and export data from some of the most commonly used data systems.
+These built-in connectors import and export data from some of the most commonly used data systems.

-Using any of these connectors is as easy as writing a simple connector and running the connector locally or submitting the connector to a Pulsar Functions cluster.
+Using any of these built-in connectors is as easy as writing a simple connector and running the connector locally or submitting the connector to a Pulsar Functions cluster.

 ## Source connector